1. Introduction

 }

-public static int GetNextSerialNo() {
+static int GetNextSerialNo() {

 return nextSerialNo;